-Upgrading a log-based Replication Agent (version 12.6 or 15.0)
+Upgrading a log-based Replication Agent (15.1)

-This section describes how to upgrade Replication Agent for Oracle 12.6 or 15.0 to 15.1.
+This section describes how to upgrade Replication Agent for Oracle 15.1 to 15.2.

-Note Replication Agent 15.1 must be installed on the same host on which the primary Oracle server is running.
+Note Replication Agent 15.2 must be installed on the same host on which the primary Oracle server is running.

-\ To upgrade a log-based Replication version 12.6 or 15.0 to 15.1
+Upgrading a log-based Replication version 15.1 to 15.2

-- For each existing Replication Agent for Oracle instance, Sybase recommends that you first back up the Replication Agent System Database (RASD), as described in the Replication Agent 15.1 Administration Guide.
-Then, back up the complete existing Replication Agent instance directory. - 2 Install the Replication Agent 15.1 software as described in "Installing the Replication Agent software" in the Replication Agent 15.1 Installation Guide.
-Sybase recommends that you install Replication Agent 15.1 into the same SYBASE directory as the previous version of Replication Agent. - 3 Download and install the Oracle JDBC driver, and set the CLASSPATH environment variable, as described in the Replication Agent 15.1 Installation Guide.
-If the CLASSPATH contains another Oracle JDBC driver, be sure to remove it.
-Only the Oracle JDBC driver required by Replication Agent 15.1 should be in the CLASSPATH. - 4 Create the 15.1 version of all valid existing Replication Agent instances.
+1 For each existing Replication Agent for Oracle instance, Sybase recommends that you first back up the RASD as described in the Replication Agent Administration Guide.
+Back up the complete existing Replication Agent instance directory.

+- 2 Install the Replication Agent 15.2 software as described in "Installing the Replication Agent software" in the Replication Agent Installation Guide.
+Sybase recommends that you install Replication Agent 15.2 into the same SYBASE directory as the earlier version of Replication Agent. - 3 Download and install the Oracle JDBC driver, and set the CLASSPATH environment variable, as described in the Replication Agent Installation Guide.
+If the CLASSPATH contains another Oracle JDBC driver, remove it.
+Only the Oracle JDBC driver required by Replication Agent 15.2 should be in the CLASSPATH. - 4 Create the 15.2 version of all valid existing Replication Agent instances.

-Note This step creates new Replication Agent 15.1 instances for all valid existing instances of the previous version of Replication Agent, regardless of whether the existing instances are for Oracle, IBM DB2 Universal Database, or Microsoft SQL Server.
+Note This step creates new Replication Agent 15.2 instances for all valid existing instances of the earlier version of Replication Agent, regardless of whether the existing instances are for Oracle, IBM DB2 Universal Database, or Microsoft SQL Server.
 To complete the upgrade for Microsoft SQL Server or UDB instances, see the appropriate section in this appendix.
-If you do not want to run a newly-created instance on this host, simply delete the new instance directory.
+If you do not want to run a newly created instance on this host, simply delete the new instance directory.

-- a On UNIX, set the SYBASE environment variables by changing directory to the SYBASE directory in which Replication Agent 15.1 is installed and source the SYBASE script:
+- a On UNIX, set the SYBASE environment variables by changing to the SYBASE directory in which Replication Agent 15.2 is installed and sourcing the SYBASE script:

 - For C Shell: source SYBASE.csh

 - For Bourne or Korn shell: .
 SYBASE.sh

-- b Change directory to the Replication Agent 15.1 bin directory:
+- b Change directory to the Replication Agent 15.2 bin directory:

 - On UNIX:

+'''

-- cd \$SYBASE/RAX-15\1/bin
+cd $SYBASE/RAX-15_2/bin

+'''

-- On Windows:
+On Windows:

+'''

-cd %SYBASE%\RAX-15\1\bin
+cd %SYBASE%\RAX-15_2\bin

+'''

-c Use the ra\admin utility to create new versions of all valid existing instances:
+c Create new versions of all valid existing instances: